 Press the seat wrench firmly into the center of the seat.
 Turn counterclockwise to snap the seat loose and remove it.
 If it sticks, soak it with penetrating lubricant.
 Coat the threads of the new seat with pipe dope and screw it into the fixture body with the seat wrench.

 Replace the faucet stem parts

-Figure A: Faucet stem assemble and replacement parts
+Figure A: Bathtub faucet parts names, faucet stem assemble and replacement parts

 Fig. A shows the bathtub plumbing faucet stem replacement parts and how to prepare the stem for reinstallation.
 Lubricate the parts with special plumber’s grease.
 If you’re working on a two-handled faucet, we recommend replacing the washers and seats in both the hot and cold valves.